 It’s not just the historical heritage and classical culture which makes St Petersburg an incredibly exciting destination — but the way it merges and collides with the city’s powerful cultural energy of non-conformism and independence.
 As Russia’s second biggest city, St Petersburg has always rivalled Moscow, making its name as the place of the alternative free-minded artists and creatives.
 Royal palaces and ballet do not constitute the whole picture: in the 1980s St Petersburg was a centre of the underground rock culture and art scene (including Timur Novikov whose work has been an ongoing inspiration for Rubchinskiy).
 At Pushkinskaya 10 art centre some memories of the rebellious decade are still preserved.

 The atmosphere of the different not-so-pretty city could be traced in the mixture of urban elements from different decades: the silhouettes of industrial port cranes above the river, the crumbling utopian vision of Soviet architecture (Kuryokhin Art Center at Vasilievsky island or the constructivist Palace of Culture for Communication Workers are perfect examples), monumental, sombre Northern modern (like the famous Tolstoy House).
 At the outskirts of the city, the vast Moskovsky Prospect would immediately remind you of Berlin’s Karl Marx Allee, with skaters restlessly grinding on the granite by the Lenin monument — another illustration of how diverse this city can be.
+Check out Saint Petersburg’s other best buildings here.

 St Petersburg has a few high-profile hotels to offer, W being undoubtedly the most hip.
 Turgenev House provides a chance to stay in a flat decorated with antiques in the 19th century Russian Imperial style.
 But to be closer to the youthful creative energy, the best is to stay in one of the city’s creative spaces in repurposed abandoned palaces and disused factories.
 Taiga creative space, just two steps away from the Hermitage, is a 19th-century mansion transformed by young entrepreneurs into a creative hub with a collection of cafes, independent boutiques, workshops and a hostel.
 Loft project Etagi also has a hostel with three boutique rooms, and is a well-known spot on the cultural map (check out cafes, exhibitions and Otdel store for skater apparel and the hottest Russian streetwear brands).
+Check out some more of the best hotels here.